dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 4. Windows Virtual Desktop image

     - How will the standardized desktop image be created?
         - The recommendation would be to create the managed WVD image that Contoso Healthcare is wanting to deliver to their users.
 Optionally, the could also create a VHD for the standard image.
 Details on this process is in the links provided in the student guide.
 Another option is to have an image created with Windows 10 multi-user licensing and Office365 ProPlus at the time of creating the Windows Virtual Desktop host pool, and then making adjustments to that image based on custom requirements.
+You could use the following automated image building solutions to create and manage this image, such as Azure Image Builder (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/image-builder-overview) or Build image with Packer (https://docs.microsoft.com/en-us/azure/virtual-machines/windows/build-image-with-packer) to manage images in Azure.

     - How will applications be delivered to the desktop image?
         - To simplify the application delivery and licensing, Contoso Healthcare would like to leverage the current Citrix infrastructure that they have in place.
 To accomplish this, a shortcut can be provided on the standard desktop image for the Citrix app marketplace that provides users with the applications that they are authorized to access.